twiddlingbits/twr-wasm/docs/api/api-typescript.md

 See [stdio section](../gettingstarted/stdio.md) for information on enabling blocking character input, as well as this [Example](../examples/examples-stdio-div.md).

-When comping/linking your C/C++ code, `twrWasmModule` and `twrWasmModuleAsync` use slightly different `wasm-ld` options since `twrWasmModuleAsync` uses shared memory. `wrWasmModule` will operate with shared memory, so technically you could just use the same share memory options with either module,  but you don't need the overhead of shared memory when using twrWasmModule, and so better to not enable it.
+When linking your C/C++ code, `twrWasmModule` and `twrWasmModuleAsync` use slightly different `wasm-ld` options since `twrWasmModuleAsync` uses shared memory. `twrWasmModule` will operate with shared memory, so technically you could just use the same share memory options with either module,  but you don't need the overhead of shared memory when using twrWasmModule, and so better to not enable it.

 See [Compiler Options](../gettingstarted/compiler-opts.md).